Grainular-Nord/nord.dev/guide/components.md

 ### Returns

-a function of type `Component<Props>` that represents the component.
+A function of type `Component<Props>` that represents the component.
 This function accepts the component's props and an optional NodeList of children elements.
 It returns a NodeList that represents the rendered component.